Home is the Journey: Tales from Portugal’s Diasporas, a podcast co-hosted by Gilberto Fernandes and Miguel Moniz.

-Home is the Journey is a critical exploration of current issues and longstanding themes influencing and confronting Portuguese immigrant communities around the globe.
-Gilberto Fernandes and Miguel Moniz host the thinkers, creators, storytellers, and other folks who discern and discover the histories and cultures that shape this diverse and widespread diaspora.
-With a focus on North America, we also travel to other places that Portuguese speakers have settled, departed, inspired, and impelled.
-Our podcasts include interviews with authors, researchers, journalists, artists, musicians, actors, athletes, and other narrators, talking about their areas of expertise and experience.
-Shorter sidecasts center on cultural practices and local institutions in immigrant communities and beyond.
+Home is the Journey is a critical exploration of current issues and longstanding themes influencing and confronting Portuguese migrant communities around the globe.
+We host the thinkers, doers, creators, storytellers, and other folks who discern and discover the histories and cultures that shape this diverse and widespread diaspora.

 This series is co-produced by the Portuguese Canadian History Project (Gilberto Fernandes) and the Migrant Communities Project (Miguel Moniz).